Synth9283/strmnt/README.md

 ## Example
 ![strmnt](example.png)
 ## Compiling
-> If you have gcc installed
+> If you have gcc and make installed:
 ```
 make
 ```